WisTex/Development-Guide-Docs/README.md

 # Development Guide Documentation

-This repository contains source documentation for Hubzilla, OpenWebAuth, Neuhub, WisTex projects, and related technologies.
+This repository contains source documentation for Hubzilla, Neuhub, OpenWebAuth, WisTex projects, and related technologies.

 The repository serves as the canonical source for public-facing documentation.
 Documents may be published on one or more websites, including development.guide, neuhub.org, federatedhub.org, and future platforms.

 ## Purpose

-The goal of this repository is to create, maintain, and share useful technical documentation in a format that is easy to read, easy to update, and easy to republish.
+The goal of this repository is to capture, maintain, and share useful technical knowledge.

 Documentation should be created independently of any specific publishing platform.
+The goal is to capture useful information while it is fresh and accurate, then publish it wherever it is most useful.

 Authors should be able to create and maintain documentation without first deciding where it will be published.

 ## Core Principles